5 Reasons Why You Should Follow a Personalized Diet PlanBy Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D. Science-Backed

 Healthful foods are just one part of the equation — a diet that takes a personalized approach, like Jenny Craig, can also provide a support system during your weight loss journey with the help of a knowledgeable weight loss consultant, mobile app and an online community.

 If you didn’t like the food that your weight loss program offered, would you want to keep following it?
 Probably not!
-A personalized diet plan with a variety of options gives you the power to make mealtimes more enjoyable.

 Each plan is designed to maximize weight loss and great nutrition with meals you love, from comfort food classics to inspired dishes with global flavors.